Arussil/deploy-tools/README.md

 ## Getting Started

 These instruction will get you, hopefully, a copy of the project up and running on your local machine for development and testing purposes.
 This is not tested for production enviroment at the moment.
-Do not use it for production, no, seriusly, it's not that good yet.
+Do not use it for production, no, seriously, it's not that good yet.

 ### Prerequisites
 As a preference for python project you should have a virtual enviroment up and running on your machine, a requirements.txt is included in the project for faster install in virtual env trough pip.